 Required Research Compliance Information

-Students are required to obtain approvals from both the research site (if conducting research outside of an Ohio University campus) and Ohio University.
+Medical Students are required to obtain research compliance approvals from both the research site (if conducting research outside of an Ohio University campus) and Ohio University.
 Information and resources can be found at Ohio University Office of Research Compliance or by emailing firstname.lastname@example.org.

-Please note that students are required to submit a deferral request to Ohio University Office of Research Compliance through the LEO Electronic Portal for studies that involve either human or animal subjects and have been reviewed by the research site (if conducting research outside of an Ohio University campus) IRB/IACUC.
+Medical students are required to submit a deferral request to Ohio University Office of Research Compliance through the LEO Electronic Portal for studies that involve either human or animal subjects or protected health information (PHI) and have been reviewed by the research site (if conducting research outside of an Ohio University campus) IRB/IACUC.

-Students Participating in Human Subjects Research at OhioHealth: Please note that all protocols involving a Heritage College student must be submitted through SmartIRB, and then, should OhioHealth be determined to be the IRB of record, a deferral is to be requested through the Ohio University IRB.
+Medical Students Participating in Human Subjects Research at OhioHealth: All protocols involving a Heritage College student must be submitted through SmartIRB, and then, should OhioHealth be determined to be the IRB of record, a deferral is to be requested through the Ohio University IRB.
 For more information, please contact your mentor and/or the OhioHealth Research Institute.